Nexus-Mods/game-palworld/README.md

 If your game lacks this file then it is likely that your installation has become corrupted somehow.

+# Setup & Dependencies

+There are 2 tools which are automatically downloaded and installed to help with modding this game.

+- [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) - a generic mod loading and scripting system for Unreal Engine games
+- [UnrealPakTool](https://github.com/allcoolthingsatoneplace/UnrealPakTool) - enables reading of PAK file contents to help us determine what type of mod and where it needs to be deployed

 # Mod Management

 By default, Vortex will deploy files to the game's root folder and extracts the archive while preserving it's folder structure.